magnussolution/magnusbilling7/wiki/en/modules/campaignPoll/campaignPoll.rst

 Number for authorize
 --------------------

-| We did not write the description to this field.
+| Digit to authorize the excution of the poll.